KRR-Oxford/OWL2Vec-Star/README.md

 5. nltk 3.5
 6. OWLready 0.25

+###### Experiment Codes
-The folder **Experiments/** includes data and codes used in our paper ***"OWL2Vec\*: Embedding OWL Ontologies"***.
-See https://arxiv.org/abs/2009.14654.
+The folder **Experiments/** includes data and codes used in our paper [***"OWL2Vec\*: Embedding OWL Ontologies"***](https://arxiv.org/abs/2009.14654).
+Note the ontology relevant operations in the experiment codes, such as annotation extraction and ontology projection, are implemented by Java OWL APIs.
+For a pure python implementation, please use the standalone application.

+###### Standalone Application
-The standalone application is ready in the folder **Standalone\_0.1/** by the main program OWL2Vec\_Standalone.py.
+The standalone application is ready in the folder **Standalone\_0.1/**.
+It includes two main programs.

+1. OWL2Vec\_Standalone.py

+This program will embed one ontology.
 It can be configured by the configuration file default.cfg.
+See the examples and comments in default.cfg for the usage.

-Running example: python --config\_file default.cfg
+Running example: ```python --config\_file default.cfg```

-The standalone can support OWL2Vec\*, as well as its variants such as OWL2Vec, Onto2Vec and OPA2Vec.
-See comments in OWL2Vec\_Standalone.py and default.cfg.
-Different from the experimental codes, the standalone program has implemented all OWL ontology relevant procedures in python with Owlready 0.25, but it also allows the user to use pre-calculated annotations/axioms/entities/projection for generating the corpus.
-More tests and a more concrete document is on the way.
+Different from the experimental codes, the standalone program has implemented all OWL ontology relevant procedures in python with Owlready, but it also allows the user to use pre-calculated annotations/axioms/entities/projection for generating the corpus.

+2. OWL2Vec\_Standalone_Multi.py

+This program will embed multiple ontologies into one language model, where the documents from multiple ontologies will be merged.
+One use case example is embedding all the conference relevant ontologies of the OAEI conference track by once.

+Running example: ```python --config\_file default_multi.cfg```

+Different from OWL2Vec\_Standalone.py, this program for multiple ontologies does NOT allow the pre-calculated or external annotations/axioms/entities/projection.